Nokia Logo

 Font and Colors

 The Nokia brand name has evolved continuously since 1978.
 A version close to the modern one appeared in 1992.
 At the same time, the slogan “Connecting People” was adopted.
 The designers redesigned the letters using the original Nokia Sans font.
 The next modernization took place in 2006: it touched the palette.
 The final version was presented in 2011.
-It lacks the famous slogan, so the name of the company immediately catches the eye.
+It lacks the famous slogan, so the company name immediately catches the eye.

 As for the palette, the company tries to stick to blue.
 She uses light and dark shades to showcase her corporate image.